 MCS Lunch Program

-Moscow Charter School serves FDA approved hot lunches.
-Lunch is prepared at an offsite kitchen and transported to MCS; orders are placed each morning by 9:00 am.
+Moscow Charter School serves USDA approved school lunches.
+Lunch is prepared at an offsite kitchen and transported to MCS; orders are placed each morning by 8:45 am.
 Parents are responsible to provide a lunch for their child in the event that the child forgets to order or arrives at school after orders have been placed without making prior arrangements.
 Parents are welcome to join their student for lunch!
-Please let us know in advance if you would like to purchase a lunch.